SonarSource/sonar-scala/README.md

 ## License headers

-License headers are automatically updated by the spotless plugin but only for Java files.
 Furthermore, there are files such as `package-info.java` and `module-info.java` that spotless ignores.
-Also, Scala and Go source files are not handled.
+Scala source files are not handled.
 For those files use a manual script like below to update the license.
-E.g., for Go files (on Mac):
+E.g., for Scala files (on Mac):

-    `find . -type f -name "*.go" -exec sed -i '' 's/2018-2023/2018-2024/' "{}" \;`
+    `find . -type f -name "*.scala" -exec sed -i '' 's/2018-2023/2018-2024/' "{}" \;`